ISO 22000 FSMS (Food Safety Management System) Lead Auditor

 FAQS

 This course is designed for individuals working in the food industry who are involved in ensuring the safety and quality of food products.
 It is suitable for a wide range of professionals, including food safety managers, quality assurance officers, production supervisors, regulatory compliance specialists, and food industry auditors.
 Additionally, individuals aspiring to pursue careers in food safety management or enhance their knowledge and skills in this field will benefit from this course.
-Whether you are new to the food industry or have years of experience, this course provides valuable insights into implementing and maintaining effective Food Safety Management Systems (FSMS) based on ISO 22000 standards.

 Prerequisite programs are basic hygiene and operational procedures that are necessary for maintaining a hygienic environment in food production facilities.
 These programs include sanitation, pest control, personnel hygiene, facility maintenance, and supplier control.

 ISO 22000 Lead Auditor course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.